connorvalentine/ArduinoAquaponics/README.md

 2) Select Board (Arduino MKR WiFi 1010)

-### Option 1: Download the Blynk IoT legacy App .
+### Option 1: Download the Blynk IoT legacy App.
+NOTE: the legacy app is no longer officially supported, though it is still functional.
     - this is the version I use.
 It was free to get started
     - Make an account with Blynk [Blynk Sign Up](https://blynk.cloud/dashboard/register)

 ### Option 2: Download the Blynk IoT app onto your phone.
-Make sure it is NOT the Legacy app, which will no longer be supported.
 You will need to pay $5/month to have the functionality of the legacy app.
     - I would like to upgrade to this version, but ran out of time.
 The new version supports access from the PC as well.
 There are a lot of cool upgrades, and you would learn a lot about blynk during the transfer from legacy to pro.
     - [Blynk Download on Google Play](https://play.google.com/store/apps/details?id=cloud.blynk&hl=en_US&gl=US).
     - [Blynk Download for Iphone](https://apps.apple.com/us/app/blynk-iot-new/id1559317868).